 The best way to prepare for the SAT is to take challenging high school classes, read extensively, and practice writing as often as possible.
-For practice questions and approaches, visit the SAT Preparation CenterTM at collegeboard.com/satprep.
-Focus on the kinds of questions that you found most challenging.
+For practice questions and approaches, as well as access to the free insights ab SAT Skills, visit the SAT Preparation Center[TM] at collegeboard.com/satprep.
+Use the information to help you understand the SAT and prepare for future academic success.
+You are provided with the types of skills that are tested on the SAT, suggestions for improvement and sample SAT questions and answers to help you do better in the classroom, on the test and in college.
 You can register to take the SAT again at collegeboard.com/sat.